What is MACRA?

 Medicare Advantage plans might cover it but you'll need to check how the plan covers your hospital stay.

 The Skilled Nursing Facility is the issue.
 In this situation, if you had original Medicare with Medigap, you would have to pay for all costs at the SNF.
 If Medicare doesn't pay, neither does the Medigap.
-And Medicare doesn't pay for a SNF unless you were an inpatient for at least three days.
+And Medicare doesn't pay for an SNF unless you were an inpatient for at least three days.

 If you had a Medicare Advantage Plan, it might pay, depending on the terms of your plan.

 What can you do about Observation status?
 You can ask your doctor to change your status to inpatient, but even if he does, the hospital might not comply.
-If you are concerned about how an outpatient stay might adversely affect your ability to get payment for a Skilled Nursing Facility stay that might come after, the Center for Medicare Advocacy has a lot of information.
+If you are concerned about how an outpatient stay might adversely affect your ability to get paid for a Skilled Nursing Facility stay that might come after, the Center for Medicare Advocacy has a lot of information.

 You May have to pay More for Medicare Part B and D premiums

-MACRA also affects IRMAA, or the Income-Related Monthly Adjustment Amount.
+MACRA also affects IRMAA or the Income-Related Monthly Adjustment Amount.
 When your Modified Adjusted Gross Income is over a certain thresh-hold, you pay more for Parts B and D.